Stop Project Sail

-Stop Project Sail's goal is to keep you informed about the massive data center being proposed for the rural, western area of Coweta County and to inform you of how destructive this project will be for the entire county.
+Citizens for Rural Coweta's goal is to keep you informed about the massive data center being proposed for the rural, western area of Coweta County and to inform you of the many negative impacts it would have on the community, environment, and county.

 Please contact your Coweta County Commissioner and tell them to vote NO!